MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Appendix

 \section{Appendix}

 {\Alph{subsection}}

 To ensure the effectiveness of the proposed multi-modal multi-instance distillation (M3ID) method for MCI conversion prediction, we conducted additional experiments with further analyses.
 We first showed the change curves of the knowledge distillation (KD) loss in Section \ref{s1}.
-In Section \ref{s2}, we presented the detailed clinical information of the studied MCI subjects in ADNI.
+In Section \ref{s2}, we presented the detailed clinical information of the studied subjects.
 In Section \ref{s3}, we showed the prediction performance using the whole MRI as a single patch.
 Then we presented the prediction results on the AIBL dataset in Section \ref{s4}.
 We also tested similarity preserving (SP) \citep{Tung2019} using the deep mutual learning (DML) \citep{Zhang2018} setting in Section \ref{s5}.
 Next in Section \ref{s6}, we investigated the influence of the temperature scaling on performance.
 In Section \ref{s7}, we evaluated predictive capability of the network without $A^{2}N$-blocks \citep{Chen2018}.
-In Section \ref{s8}, we showed how the network reveals the patch relationships.
-Finally, we provided additional visualizations of patch scores in Section \ref{s9}.
+In Section \ref{s8}, we showed how the network reveals the patch relationships. \gh{The effectiveness of the education variable was evaluated in Section \ref{s9}.
+We investigated the effect of the scanner on the predicted results in Section \ref{s10}.
+The numbers of initially selected subjects regardless of MRI pre-processing were reported in Section \ref{s11}.
+We provided visualizations of sMCI patch scores in Section \ref{s12}.
+We showed the visualizations of incorrectly predicted cases in Section \ref{s13}.}